CambiumRG/rhoMtreeRing/README.md

 **Earlywood/Latewood Detection and Editing**
 For intra-annual border detection click on `Run Detection for Early-Late Wood`.
 Furthermore, you can edit those borders in the same way that for ring borders by enablig `Edit Early/Late Wood` box in the `Ring Editing` mode.

-WARNING: In case you measure Earlywood/Latewood number of intra-annual borders must be equal to number of ring borders.
+*WARNING*: In case you measure Earlywood/Latewood number of intra-annual borders must be equal to number of ring borders.

 ![MainInfo](https://user-images.githubusercontent.com/74645623/99530533-b9e1f980-29a1-11eb-9864-9c6589f7956d.png)